lucasnfe/generative-design/README.md

 This repository contains examples (in p5.js) implemented during the University of California, Santa Cruz - CMPM147 - Generative Design course and base code for programming assignments.

 # CMPM147 - Generative Design

 This course introduces the students to fundamental methods of Generative Arts and Design.
-The first half of the course focus on both constructive and search-based approaches and the second half focus on data-driven approaches, mainly using Neural Network techniques.
-Every week we discuss a new method, including how to apply them to generate artifacts in domains such as visual arts, music, narrative, video games, etc.  Methods are implemented in Javascript with P5.js (Processing).
+The first half of the course focus on both constructive and search-based approaches and the second half focus on data-driven approaches, mainly based on Neural Networks.
+Every class we discuss a new method, including how to apply them to generate artifacts in domains such as visual arts, music, narrative, video games, etc.  Methods are implemented in Javascript with P5.js (Processing).

+## Webpage

+The webpage of the Summer 19 version of this course can be found [here](https://canvas.ucsc.edu/courses/26749).
+In this webpage you can find link to slides, readings and assignment descriptions.

 ## Examples

-This is a handson course in which we implement in class all the covered generative methods with simple applications.
+This is a handson course, so we implement in class all the covered generative methods with simple applications.
 In this repository, you can find all the examples implemented in the *Summer 19*  version of this course:

 - L01 - Introduction